ci-lab-cz/crem-pharm/examples/README.md

 # Examples

+## Pharmacophore models

+This is a list of 3D pharmacophore models including exclusion volumes in a format suitable for CReM-pharm.

 ## CReM fragment database

-You may download them from this link https://doi.org/10.5281/zenodo.16909328
+You may download pre-compiled CReM fragment databases by this link https://doi.org/10.5281/zenodo.16909328

 ## Starting fragments

-Starting fragments used in a study can be accessef by this link https://doi.org/10.5281/zenodo.17174628
+Starting fragments used in a study can be accessed by this link https://doi.org/10.5281/zenodo.17174628 (file `starting_fragments.zip`)

 ## Run generation